-- Applications for human development awards will be accepted on an up to bi-annual basis in response to a Notice of Funding Availability (NOFA) issued by the Office of Economic Development. - The application form, procedures, and evaluation criteria will be released as exhibits to each NOFA.
-The size of any grant will be determined in conformance with programmatic and NOFA guidelines. - Staff will review all applications for completeness and for compliance with the NOFA and this 4 | Page program statement.
+• Applications for human development awards will be accepted on a bi-annual basis, in response to a Notice of Funding Availability (NOFA) issued by the Small Business Center.

+• The application form, procedures, and underwriting criteria will be released as exhibits to each NOFA.
+The size of any grant will be determined in conformance with that underwriting criteria.

+• Staff will review all applications for completeness and for compliance with the NOFA and this program statement.

-• Projects recommended by staff for funding will be briefed to the South Dallas/Fair Park Opportunity Fund board, and, if recommended by the South Dallas/Fair Park Opportunity Fund board, will then proceed through the City of Dallas approval process in conformance with Office of Economic Development policies.
+• Projects recommended for funding will be briefed to the Opportunity Fund advisory board.

-Exhibit B Service Area Map
+Exhibit A Service Area Map